This doesn’t impact GA Connector as GA Connector doesn’t use third-party cookies. GA Connector uses first-party cookies instead.

 Yes, GA Connector for Salesforce supports multiple Google Analytics accounts.

-You need to save GA tracking IDs to your Leads in addition to GA client ID.
+You need to save GA Measurement IDs to your Leads in addition to GA Client ID.

-Having the tracking ID in each Lead/Account/etc allows GA Connector can determine to which GA property to send the updates to.
+Having the Measurement ID in each Lead/Account/etc allows GA Connector can determine to which GA property to send the updates to.

-This can be achieved by saving the Tracking ID of your GA property to Salesforce field zuevsoftware__Google_Analytics_Tracking_ID__c during the form submission.
+This can be achieved by saving the Measurement ID of your GA property to Salesforce field GA_Measurement_ID during the form submission.

 Example of implementation